 1. Place the next plant part at point P on Radius R around the center where energy is at a minimum.

-That is, energy will be the sum of an inverse function of the distances between the point P and the other, already existing plant parts A. Thus, a point P will be selected for the next plant part if it is, on average, the farthest point on the radius from existing parts.
+That is, energy will be the sum of an inverse function of the distances between the point P and the other, already existing plant parts A. Thus, a point P will be selected for the next plant part if it is, on average, the farthest point on the radius from existing parts.2.
+For plant parts that have already been formed, move them away from the center with a parametrically determined velocity, in the same direction as they were originally placed.

 Before